cscart/docs/en/user_guide/settings/settings_wizzard.rst

 * **Frontend default language**—the default language of the storefront.

-* **Estimate taxes using default address on cart/checkout pages**—if you enable this setting, customers without their own address in the database will see the taxes calculated according to the default address.
+* **Estimate taxes using default address on cart/checkout pages**—if you enable this setting, customers without their own address in the database will see the taxes calculated for the default address.

 * **Display prices with taxes on category/product pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the product and category pages will include taxes.